Installing network agents

 Navigate to

-and click Add. -
+and click the Add icon. -

 In the Add Network Agent dialog, provide a name to help identify the agent.